5 Ways to Manage Stress After a Cervical Cancer Diagnosis

 Emotional support is also important.
 Receiving encouragement from trusted friends and loved ones can boost your morale.
 Talking with others who are going through similar experiences can also help you feel connected and understood.
 Join our discussion forums for people impacted by cancer to connect with others like you.

 As you navigate your diagnosis, it’s also important to be mindful of your mental health needs.
-In our cancer experience survey, more than 60% of participants with cervical cancer were at risk for anxiety, and nearly 40% were at risk for depression.
+In our cancer experience survey, more than half of participants with cervical cancer were at risk for anxiety and depression.
 If you think you may be experiencing depression or anxiety, speak with your healthcare team.
 They can connect you with an oncology social worker or other mental healthcare professional.

 4. Address workplace concerns.

 If you are worried about balancing your cancer diagnosis and your job, you are not alone.
-In our cancer experience survey, 45% of participants impacted by cervical cancer were moderately to seriously concerned about changes or disruptions to work.
+In our cancer experience survey, 45% of participants with cervical cancer were moderately to very seriously concerned about changes or disruptions to work.

-Learn Tips to Cope With Workplace Concerns & Other Life Changes
+Learn Tips to Cope With Work Concerns & Life Changes

 5. Focus on your health.